bernhardAxonIvy/doc/source/market/index.rst

 -----------------------

 Most of the extensions in the Axon Ivy Market can be installed in Axon Ivy Designer.
-Therefore you need to open the Market in Axon Ivy Designer (:menuselection:`Axon Ivy --> Axon Ivy Market`).
+Therefore you need to open the Market in |ivy-designer|
+(:menuselection:`Axon Ivy --> Axon Ivy Market`).

 .. image:: /_images/market/market-designer-menu.png